Thream/styled-jsx-plugin-sass/README.md

 #### Notes

-`styled-jsx-plugin-sass` uses `styled-jsx`'s plugin system which is supported from version 2.
+`styled-jsx-plugin-sass-2` uses `styled-jsx`'s plugin system which is supported from version 2.

 Read more on their repository for further info.